Opendigitalradio/ODR-AudioEnc/README.md

 Known Limitations
 -----------------
 *mot-encoder* encodes slides in a 10 second interval, which is not linked to the rate at which the encoder reads the PAD data.
+It also doesn't prioritise DLS transmission over Slides.

 Some receivers did not decode audio anymore between v0.3.0 and v0.5.0, because of a change implemented to get PAD to work.
 The change was subsequently reverted in